 Worst case scenario, swap FIFA with Pro Evo and move along.

-Developer: Double Helix, Iron Galaxy Publisher: Xbox Game Studios Release Date: September 20th 2016
+Developer: Double Helix, Iron Galaxy Publisher: Xbox Game Studios Release Date: September 20th, 2016 Online/Local: Both

 Of course I have to include a fighting game of some kind in a list I wrote, so let’s talk about Killer Instinct.
 The reboot of Rare’s famous fighting game is one of the flashiest and most mechanically sound fighting games ever made, filled with characters, arenas, modes and customisation items, making it worth playing alone.

 The multiplayer improves the experience tenfold.
 The rollback netcode ensures a more stable connection no matter where in the world your opponent is from, while the Xbox One to PC crossplay helps bolster the matchmaking population.
 Combine all that with the fact that the game is in Xbox Game Pass, and KI: Definitive Edition is one of the best multiplayer games going.

 Bungie’s live service shooter might be best known for its co-op offerings, what with its focus on the campaign, strikes and raids, but Destiny 2’s multiplayer offerings shouldn’t be discounted either.
 The Crucible is one of the more enjoyable multiplayer experiences you can have, once you’ve got your build figured out at least anyway.